-As suggested in this example, this approach could require more explicit annotations, at least with existing type system implementations relying on unification rather than implicit subtyping.
+As is manifest in this example, this approach could require more explicit annotations, at least with existing type system implementations relying on unification rather than implicit subtyping.

-Completeness of variance annotations
+Work in progress: Completeness of variance annotations

 For simple algebraic datatypes, variance annotations are "enough" to say anything we want to say about the variance of datatypes.
-Essentially, all admissible variance relations between datatypes can be described by considering the pairwise variance of parameters separately.
+Essentially all admissible variance relations between datatypes can be described by considering the pairwise variance of parameters separately.

 This does not work anymore with GADT.
-For example, the type $(\alpha, \beta)$ eq cannot be accurately described by considering variation of each of its parameters independently.
-We would like to say that $(\alpha, \beta)$ eq $\leq (\alpha', \beta')$ eq holds as soon as $\alpha = \beta$ and $\alpha' = \beta'$ .
+For example, the type (α, β) eq cannot be accurately described by considering variation of each of its parameters independently.
+We would like to say that (α, β) eq $\leq (\alpha', \beta')$ eq holds as soon as $\alpha = \beta$ and $\alpha' = \beta'$.
 With the simple notion of variance we currently have, all we can soundly say about eq is that it must be invariant in both its parameters - which is considerably weaker.
-In particular, the well-known trick of "factoring out" GADT by using the eq type in place of equality constraint does not preserve variances: equality constraints allow fine-grained variance considerations based on upward or downward-closure, while the equality type instantly makes its parameters invariant.
+In particular, the well-known trick of "factoring out" GADT by using the eq type in place of equality constraint does not hold anymore: equality constraints allow fine-grained variance considerations based on upward or downward-closure, while the equality type instantly makes its parameters invariant.

-This is still work in progress, but we think it is possible to regain some "completeness", and in particular reenable factoring by eq, by considering more information to decide subtyping between instances, in addition to individual parameter variances.
-We are considering using domain information, to know which instances of the type are inhabited: for example, bool expr, or (int, float) eq, are not inhabited.
+We think it is possible to regain some "completeness", and in particular re-enable factoring by eq, by considering more information to decide subtyping between instances, in addition to individual parameter variances.
+We are considering using domain information, to know which instances of the type are inhabited: for example, bool expr, or (int,float) eq, are not inhabited.